-This Narrative Non-Fiction evening course aims to give writers confidence in their ability to deliver good, clean prose, to develop their use of vivid metaphoric language and to structure effectively both long and short works.
+Open to all, wherever you live, the Narrative Non-Fiction evening course aims to give writers confidence in their ability to deliver good, clean prose, to develop their use of vivid metaphoric language and to structure effectively both long and short works.

 Led by an award winning writer, this short course will help you to develop your creativity and critical thinking, as well as your editing skills.
 You will be provided with the opportunity to develop your writing techniques and receive professional feedback on your work from a published writer and editor.

 Additionally, you will receive an insight into the publishing industry, including advice on how to prepare a book proposal.

 Taught over 10 weekly evening classes and delivered from our central London location, the course offers expert tuition and the flexibility of part-time study.

 Beginning with set exercises and moving on to the student’s work, the class becomes a workshop in which the students benefit from sharing each other's work as well as receiving guidance from the tutor.